fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 ## Deploy your Spin application

 Spin applications can run in many places.
 You can run them:

-* anywhere you can run the Spin CLI
+* Anywhere you can run the Spin CLI
-* anywhere you can run a Docker container using containerd (see the next section)
+* Anywhere you can run a Docker container using containerd (see the next section)
 * [Fermyon Cloud](https://www.fermyon.com/cloud)
 * [Wasmtime](https://wasmtime.dev/)
 * [NGINX Unit](https://unit.nginx.org/)